jrazi/ItB-final-project-winter-2023/tasks/introduction.md

 - Your project starts with a base score of 4 points.

+### Task Weights

+The tasks for this project have been assigned the following weights:

+- **Find The Imposter - Deciphering Mysterious Sequences**: 1.0
+- **Comparative Analysis of Mitochondrial Genomes**: 1.0
+- **Neural and Immunological Responses of Zebra Finches**: 1.5
+- **A Single-Cell Perspective on Gene Expression**: 0.5

+To achieve the full mark for a task, it is sufficient to complete the notebooks as specified in each task.

+**Important Note on Grading for "A Single-Cell Perspective on Gene Expression"**:

+Please note that the task "A Single-Cell Perspective on Gene Expression" has a cut-off of 50 marks.
+This means if you score less than 50, your score for this task will be 0.
+This policy is in place to ensure that the submissions reflect a genuine effort and are not merely reproductions of the ChatGPT response generated from the task description.
+To be eligible for grading for this task, it is necessary to enhance your prompt engineering skills and contribute a significant portion of the work yourself.

 ### Multiplicative Bonus Factors

 - **Clean Coding**: We strongly encourage clean, modular code with reusable components.
 Well-written and well-documented code will result in a 1.1x multiplier being applied to the task's grade.